osteele/hackingthelibrary.org/_pages/resources.md

 by supported hardware for projects that are selected for further development.

+## Slack and Chat

+This [wiki page](https://github.com/olinlibrary/hackingthelibrary.org/wiki/Chat-resources) collects Slack and chat / conversation agent libraries and services.

+During exploration, we have a sandbox Slack domain https://olin-library.slack.com that we can make everyone an adminstrator of.
+Once a project is developed, we can connect a production version to the Olin Slack team.

 ## Digital Signage

 Duncan is developing software to integrate class projects with digital signage.